The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.

 Break count and duration: Allows you to define how many breaks are tracked and how long each one lasts.

-This helps ensure breaks are consistently applied and compliant with labor policies.
+This helps ensure breaks are consistently applied and aligned with company policies.

 Shift preferences: Enables notifications and confirmations, such as alerting employees before their shift starts or requiring them to acknowledge their schedule.